-Applicants are encouraged to submit their application and supporting materials using the online grants form at cityofyarra.smartygrants.com.au.

-A preview version of the application form will be available at this address in October 2021.
+Applicants are required to submit their application and supporting materials using the online grants form at cityofyarra.smartygrants.com.au.
+A preview of the application form will be available on 1 June 2023.

 Please note that applications are not submitted online until you hit the submit button.
-After submitting your application you will receive an email acknowledging receipt of your application - it will have a PDF copy of your application attached for your records.
+After submitting your application, you will receive an email acknowledging receipt of your application - it will have a PDF copy of your application attached for your records.
 This will be sent to the email address you used to register.
 If you do not receive this email your application has not been submitted.
 City of Yarra staff cannot view applications that have not been submitted.

-Applications and all supporting material are due by 11:59pm on Sunday 15 August 2021 and any additional materials will not be accepted after this time.
+Applications and all supporting material are due by 11:59pm on Monday 31 July 2023 and any additional materials will not be accepted after this time.

 If you cannot access the online application form, Council will accept handwritten applications.
-Please contact the Grants Team on 9205 5170 to request a printed version of the application form.
+Please contact the Grants Team on 03 9205 5170 to request a printed version of the application form.
 Typed, emailed or faxed applications will not be accepted.

-For further information please call Community Grants on 9205 5170 or email yarragrants@yarracity.vic.gov.au.
+For further information please call Community Grants on 03 9205 5170 or email yarragrants@yarracity.vic.gov.au.